Pediatric Orthopedic Surgeons treating a torn and Sprained Knee

 Avoid doing anything that puts too much strain on your child’s knee and puts him or her in danger of further injuring it.
 Playing sports should be avoided until the knee is healed.

-While sitting or sleeping, parents can also prop your child’s leg up on pillows to get it higher than the heart to help reduce the swelling.
+While sitting or sleeping, parents can also prop their child’s leg up on pillows to get it higher than the heart to help reduce the swelling.

 Ice for a knee sprain